 Initially, I had planned to write about this Celtics team in July, post-Hayward, pre-Irving.
-Due to laziness, I let that opportunity slip by, but my patience was rewarded in late-August, as were fans that were hopeful for an actual entertaining NBA season.
-Kyrie Irving and Isaiah Thomas found themselves swapping places, and the Cavaliers were even given a Brooklyn draft pick and some nice pieces, a la Jae Crowder, to round out the team, essentially trading star power for depth, although the arguement has certainly been made against Irving’s star power this past summer.
+Due to laziness, I let that opportunity slip by, but my patience was rewarded in late August, as were fans that were hopeful for an actual entertaining NBA season.
+Kyrie Irving and Isaiah Thomas found themselves swapping places, and the Cavaliers were even given a Brooklyn draft pick and some nice pieces, á la Jae Crowder, to round out the team, essentially trading star power for depth, although the argument has certainly been made against Irving’s star power this past summer.

 Gordon Hayward underwent surgery before last night’s Celtics home opener for his dislocated left ankle and fractured tibia he suffered after colliding into LeBron while Hayward left his feet to chase a heavily defended lob from Irving.
 His agent said he is unlikely to return, but that was after a successful surgery he is expected to make a full recovery from.
 So here we are, an 0-2 start to the season, and an entirely new roster that’s already being stretched thin.
 How much more excitement does one need?

-Many YouTubers and pundits (are they one and the same now?) have this team projected to fall to the fifth seed now, but most are also in the belief that if they go on a deep postseason run, that Hayward will return.
-Most everyone is aware he won’t be at his best until next season, so I credit the community for not overlooking that detail.
+Many YouTubers and pundits (are they the same now?) have this team projected to fall to the fifth seed now, but most are also in the belief that if they go on a deep postseason run, Hayward will return.
+Almost everyone is aware he won’t be at his best until next season, so I credit the community for not overlooking that detail.
 My question is then, is this a lost season for the Celtics?

 No one had championship expectations for the Celtics this season.
 Everyone still waited in line to board the hype train, and the train broke down a little over five minutes into the ride.
 Whether or not you’re a fan of the Celtics, if you’re a fan of basketball, you’re disappointed.
 If not, then shame on you.